Erik Damián Reyes Morales

 Academic profile

-Erik Damián is a Mexican scholar.
-He holds a bachelor's degree in International Relations from the Faculty of Political and Social Sciences at the National Autonomous University of Mexico (UNAM), a master's degree in Hispanic Studies from the University of Cádiz, and both a master's degree and a PhD in History from UNAM’s Faculty of Philosophy and Letters and the Institute of Historical Research.
+He holds a BA in International Relations from the Faculty of Political and Social Sciences at the National Autonomous University of Mexico (UNAM), an MA in Hispanic Studies from the University of Cádiz, and an MA and PhD in History from UNAM’s Faculty of Philosophy and Letters and the Institute of Historical Research.

-His doctoral dissertation, The Codex Colhuacan: A Reinterpretation of the History of the Mexico-Tenochtitlan Nobility through Human Geography, Geopolitics, and Geopolitical Thought, reconstructs the historical codex of the Colhua nobility of Mexico-Tenochtitlan.
+His doctoral dissertation, The Codex Colhuacan: A Reinterpretation of the History of the Mexico-Tenochtitlan Nobility through Human Geography, Geopolitics, and Geopolitical Thought, offers a reconstruction of the historical codex of the Colhua nobility of Mexico-Tenochtitlan.